PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 19:06:29
+Last updated: 2024-04-02 19:07:02
-Random Quote: I seek constantly to improve my manners and graces, for they are the sugar to which all are attracted. - Og Mandino
+Random Quote: You can't blame gravity for falling in love. - Albert Einstein